J.P. Crawford Player Props: Mariners vs. Athletics

-On Tuesday, J.P.
-Crawford (.219 batting average in his past 10 games, with two doubles, a home run, five walks and six RBI) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Mason Miller.
+On Wednesday, J.P.
+Crawford (.219 batting average in his past 10 games, with two doubles, a home run, six walks and six RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be JP Sears.
 First pitch is at 9:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 J.P.
 Crawford Game Info & Props vs. the Athletics